CWNA: Enterprise Wi-Fi Administration

-The CWNA certification is the foundation-level enterprise Wi-Fi certification for the CWNP Program.
+The Certified Wireless Network Administrator (CWNA) certification is the foundation-level enterprise Wi-Fi certification for the CWNP Program.
 Achieving it enhances your networking career profile, providing evidence that you have sought after Wi-Fi knowledge and skills.

 - Exam Number: